-Crunchy, cheesy, and creamy funeral potatoes are the epitome of casseroles!
+Crunchy, cheesy, creamy funeral potatoes are the epitome of comfort food.

 What Are Funeral Potatoes?